babowsk1/flatqube-docs/integrate/smart-contracts/everwevertotip3.md

 ---
-discription: The EverWeverToTip3 defines the logic for swapping EVERs in combination with WEVERs to Tip3 tokens.
+description: The EverWeverToTip3 defines the logic for swapping EVERs in combination with WEVERs to Tip3 tokens.
 ---

 # EverWeverToTip3